-Biden tests negative for COVID-19, ends ‘strict isolation’
+Biden emerges from COVID isolation, tells public: Get shots

 “Given these reassuring factors, the president will discontinue his strict isolation measures,” the doctor wrote.

-Biden will wear a “well-fitting” face mask for 10 days anytime he is around others, O’Connor said.
+Biden plans to wear a “well-fitting” face mask for five more days anytime he is around others.

-Biden tested positive for the coronavirus on July 21.
-He continued to work during isolation, holding meetings virtually and addressing groups through tape-recorded messages.